nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 !!!note

-    Anything you put into the `nextflow.config` can be overriden at runtime by providing the relevant directives or parameters and values on the command line, or by importing another configuration file, according to the order of precedence described [here](https://www.nextflow.io/docs/latest/config.html).
+    Anything you put into the `nextflow.config` can be overridden at runtime by providing the relevant process directives or parameters and values on the command line, or by importing another configuration file, according to the order of precedence described [here](https://www.nextflow.io/docs/latest/config.html).

 -   **`demo-params.json`** is a parameter file intended for supplying parameter values to a workflow.
     We will use it in section 5 of this tutorial.